 Why does it look dirty?

 This question has also come up more than once.
 The reason an M855 case appears “dirty” is due to annealing.
 Annealing is the process of heating metal to high temperatures and then allowing it to slowly cool in order to strengthen it.
 Visible evidence of annealing is part of the MIL-SPEC requirement for M855, hence your dirty-appearing case.
-It is quite literally the proof needed of the case being strengthened through the heating – annealing – process.
+It is literally the proof needed for the case to be strengthened through the heating – annealing – process.